danielme85/laravel-log-to-db/readme.md

 $app->register(\danielme85\LaravelLogToDB\ServiceProvider::class);
 ```

-After adding the service provider you should be able to run the database migration with:
+After adding the service provider you should be able to run the database migration in Lumen with:
 ```
-php artisan migrate
+php artisan migrate --path=vendor/danielme85/laravel-log-to-db/src/migrations/2018_08_11_003343_create_log_table.php
 ```
 Please note that you need a working db connection in Lumen at this point.